Dipokroy-design/Animation-Engine-JavaScript/README.md

 - **How to Use**: Provides clear instructions on how to clone the repo, set it up, and start using the engine.
 - **Demo**: Link to a live demo (if you host it somewhere like GitHub Pages).
 - **Contributing**: Encourages contributions and improvements.
-- **License**: If you plan to release it as open-source, you can include the MIT License or any other license you prefer.

 ---